-Action 1.1.8: Encourage the designation of storm shelters and the construction of tornado safe rooms in every school that does not have one.
+Action 1.1.8: Designate storm shelters and if funding becomes available, construct tornado safe rooms in every school that does not have one.

-Action Worksheet Name of Jurisdiction: Crocker R-II Risk / Vulnerability Problem being Mitigated: Risks/vulnerabilities associated with insufficient storm shelters and tornado safe rooms in schools that do not have them.
-Hazard(s) Addressed: Tornado, Severe Weather Action or Project Action/Project Number: 1.1.8 Name of Action or Expansion of storm shelter availability and construction of certified Project: tornado safe rooms.
-Encourage the designation of storm shelters and the construction Action or Project of tornado safe rooms in every school that does not have one.
-Description: Applicable Goal Reduce risks and vulnerabilities of people in hazard-prone areas Statement: through current technology, better planning, and hazard mitigation activities.
-Estimated Cost: Unknown due to variables Benefits: Losses avoided by implementing this action include injuries and/or casualties, and emergency management costs/community costs.
-Plan for Implementation Responsible Organization/Department: School Superintendent and Board of Education Action/Project Priority: 21 - H Timeline for Completion: 5 years to increase the number of storm shelters in the county.
-10 years to construct certified tornado safe rooms in each school D. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1.
-1. 1. district.
-Potential Fund Sources: Grants, local general revenue funds, and private donations of I Division cash, goods, or services.
-Local Planning LEOP, school capital improvement plan, school budget and Mechanisms to be Used school crisis management plan in Implementation, if any: Drogross Bonort Action Status Progress Report Action Status In Progress/Continue in Plan Update Report of Progress Crocker R-II constructed a FEMA certified safe room in 2014 and makes it available to residents of Crocker during tornado and severe weather warnings.
+Action Worksheet

+Name of Jurisdiction: Crocker R-II

+Risk / Vulnerability

+Problem being Mitigated: Risks/vulnerabilities associated with insufficient storm shelters

+and tornado safe rooms in schools that do not have them.

+Hazard(s) Addressed: Tornado, Severe Weather

+Action or Project

+Action/Project Number: 1.1.8

+Name of Action or Expansion of storm shelter availability and construction of

+Project: certified tornado safe rooms.

+Designate storm shelters and if funding becomes available

+Action or Project construct tornado safe rooms in every school that does not have

+Description: one.

+Applicable Goal Reduce risks and vulnerabilities of people in hazard-prone areas

+Statement: through current technology, better planning, and hazard

+mitigation activities.

+Estimated Cost: Unknown due to variables

+Benefits: Losses avoided by implementing this action include injuries

+and/or casualties, and emergency management costs/community

+costs.

+Plan for Implementation

+Responsible

+Organization/Department: School Superintendent and Board of Education

+Action/Project Priority: 21 - H

+Timeline for Completion: 5 years to increase the number of storm shelters in the county.

+10 years to construct certified tornado safe rooms in each school

+district.

+Potential Fund Sources: Grants, local general revenue funds, and private donations of

+cash, goods, or services.

+Local Planning LEOP, school capital improvement plan, school budget and

+Mechanisms to be Used school crisis management plan

+in Implementation, if any:

+Progress Report

+Action Status In Progress/Continue in Plan Update

+Report of Progress Crocker R-II constructed a FEMA certified safe room in 2014 and

+makes it available to residents of Crocker during tornado and

+severe weather warnings.